Officials and Volunteers

-SCRD is always welcoming to those who want to become a referee!
 In roller derby, our referees are referred to as Skating Officials, because they have to skate to keep up with the pack.
-If you're interested in refereeing, but don't have any prior skating experience, we strongly suggest you begin with Tier 1 of our New Skater Program!
+If you're new to skating, check out our New Skater Program!

-The best way to learn the proper skating techniques, and the rules and penalties is to come out to our practices.
-Fill out the form below if you are interested and we will get in contact with your about our practice schedule.
+If you can already skate, the best way to learn the the rules and penalties is to come out to our practices.
+Fill out the form below or contact us for our practice schedule.

 For more information about becoming a Skating Official, you can check out WFTDA's Officiating Resources.

-For those who have limited experience skating or have never even strapped a pair of quad skates on in their entire lives!
+For those who have limited experience skating or have never even strapped on a pair of skates in their entire lives!

 You learn skills such as: